Why I Love Making Vegan Cakes (Even If I Didn’t at First)

 Organic Vegan Block by Naturli’.
 This beauty of a vegan butter tastes just as good as milk based butter.

-So my plant based, vegan, Swiss meringue buttercream was born
+So my plant-based, vegan, Swiss meringue buttercream was born

 I have now developed three different tried and tested, and just as delicious, buttercream recipes for all my clients and can use them in combination with my different cake recipes to create vegan cakes, vegan cakes that are gluten free, soy free, nut free and upon request we can go further and adapt out cakes to pretty much any allergen consideration.

-Final thoughts
+Final Thoughts

 My love from Luisa signature